Trucisabella/Pokedex/Pokedex/README.md

-# Assignment 1 - Interactive Web Application
+### Pokédex

-## Student Information
+## Information

-- **Name**: Truc Tran
+- **Name**: Ella Tran
-- **Student ID**: B00812018
 - **Date Created**: Jan 17, 2025

 ## Application Type and Description

 Application Type: Pokédex \
-Description: Pokédex offers a creative and diverse dataset that could make the project interesting and visually appealing.
+Description: This project is an interactive Pokédex that allows users to explore detailed information about various Pokémon.
+Pokédex offers a creative and diverse dataset that could make the project interesting and visually appealing.
 The variety of Pokédex perfect for showcasing dynamic client-side features such as searching, filtering and data displaying.
 Additionally, the application would be enjoyable to build and relatable to users since Pokémon are popular.

 ## Steps to set up and run the application